WildernessLabs/Documentation/docs/Meadow/Getting_Started/Getting_Started_Meadow.Desktop/Getting_Started_Windows/index.md

 ---
 layout: Meadow
-title: Get started with Meadow.Windows
+title: Hello, Meadow.Desktop on Windows
-sidebar_label: Hello, Meadow.Windows
+sidebar_label: Windows
 subtitle: "To get up and running with Meadow.Windows, follow these steps:"
 ---